Originate/exosphere/tutorial/part_2/part_2a/05_communication.md

 * report sent messages to a logging server to support monitoring, debugging, and real-time analytics

 Asynchronous communication solves many of these issues.
-In Exosphere, communication is therefore decoupled in:
+Communication in Exosphere is therefore decoupled in:
 * space: The sender doesn't send a message to a particular address.
          It broadcasts it,
          and the messaging infrastructure routes it to the right receivers